 A single serving of Pistachio Crusted Fish, sitting on a light green plate that's on a cutting board.

-What to Serve with Pistachio Crusted Cod or Sea Bass
+What to Serve with Pistachio Crusted Sea Bass

 Here are my recommended side dish combinations to serve with this fish recipe: